fur-q/lua-ircclient/doc/ircclient.md

 ##### errors.INVAL

-An invalid argument was provided to a function (if this happens, there's a bug in the bindings).
+An invalid argument was provided to a function.

+This error should never occur when using the bindings.
+If it does, report it as a bug.

 ##### errors.RESOLV